 25 Pound Homemade Apple Pie - yes, it's real!

-Keeping with trends, there is a food truck which you can find in Jukebox Junction.
+Keeping with trends, there is a food truck that you can find in Jukebox Junction.

 If you find that your phone or mobile device has a low battery, you can recharge it at one of these Coke bottle replica charging stations, located at Red's Drive-In.